fenago/apache-solr/lab_guides/Lab_4.md

 Here, we have defined a single `<analyzer>` element.
 This is the simplest way to define an analyzer.
-We\'ve already understood the `positionIncrementGap` attribute, which adds a space between multi-value fields, in the previous chapter.
+We\'ve already understood the `positionIncrementGap` attribute, which adds a space between multi-value fields, in the previous lab.

 The class attribute value is a fully qualified Java class name.
 The input text will be analyzed by the analyzer class